+40-49 17.30% Not known 22.23% Disability ONS data for 2016-2018 shows that 19,208, (12.2%) of Harrow's working age population have a disability.
+There is a strong correlation between disability, in particular the extent of the disability, and economic inactivity.
 There are also particular groups that have specific obstacles in progressing to the labour market.
 These include adults with learning disabilities and those with severe mental health issues.
 Accessibility and suitable transport are also barriers for disabled people.
 Disabled people are also likely to be under-represented among business owners within Harrow.
-The policy will: Ensure that the decision making process is transparent and fair Have a positive effect on people considered to have a disability under the equalities Act 2010.
-The policy states that an applicant should take account of the local area profile produced by the London Borough of Harrow when making applications.
-The policy encourages operators to contact the licensing authority to consider and identify potential areas of mutual concern affecting their business in a way that aims to permit gambling without presenting risks to the licensing objectives, as required by the Gambling Act.
-Our local area profile is informed by data that considers that people with a disability may frequent locations of mental health services and care facilities, drug and alcohol treatment and recovery centres, supervised pharmacies, hostels, supported housing, registered care locations and temporary accommodation.
-Therefore, for premises to have due regard of the local area should reduce the risk of vulnerable people developing gambling-related problems because through the completion of risk assessments, licensed premises will have an improved understanding and focus on local risks and mitigating gambling-related harm.
-Gender reassignment There is limited national data collected for this characteristic.
+The proposal will: Ensure that the streets are clear and clean for all persons.
+It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic Keeping the streets clear and clean is likely to positively impact on those with disabilities affecting eyesight or mobility as it should reduce the amount of obstacles on the pavement Gender reassignment There is limited national data collected for this characteristic.
 We will need to consider the inequalities and discrimination experienced for this protected group when data becomes available.
 The charity GIRES estimated in their Home Office funded study in 2009 the number of transgender people in the UK to be between 300,000 and 500,000.
-More recently Stonewall advised that it is estimated that around 1% of the population might identify as trans, including people who identify as non-binary. $\boxtimes$
+More recently Stonewall advised that it is estimated that around 1% of the population might identify as trans, including people who identify as non-binary.

 This would represent about 600,000 trans and non-binary people in Britain and about 2,500 people in Harrow.
-Impact The policy will aim to support residents and lead businesses regardless of gender.
-Marriage and Civil Partnership The policy will aim to support residents and local businesses regardless of gender At the time of the 2011 Census 54% of Harrow's residents were married, which was the highest level in London.
+The proposal will: Ensure that the streets are clear and clean for all persons.
+It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic Marriage and Civil Partnership At the time of the 2011 Census 54% of Harrow's residents were married, which was the highest level in London.
 21% of households were married, or in same-sex civil partnerships, with dependent children, the highest level in London.
 At October 2020 there have been 144 Same Gender Civil Partnerships in Harrow, 25 of which has been converted to a Marriage.
 There have been 8 Opposite Gender Civil Partnerships.
 There have been 57 Same Sex marriages.
-Impact The policy will aim to support residents and local businesses regardless of their partnership status.
-It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic Pregnancy and Maternity ONS births figures show Harrow as having 3,526 live births in 2019.
+The proposal will: Ensure that the streets are clear and clean for all persons It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic Pregnancy and Maternity ONS births figures show Harrow as having 3,526 live births in 2019.
 14 live births per 1000 population is higher than the England &amp; Wales average of 10.8 The borough has the worst infant mortality rate in London, at a rate of 5.1 deaths per 1000 live births, which is a strong indicator of poverty and inequality in the borough.
 Nationally, women have faced discrimination during pregnancy and maternity in the workplace.
 EHRC Survey data shows that around one in nine mothers (11%) reported that they were either dismissed; made compulsorily redundant, where others in their workplace were not.
+The proposal will: Ensure that the streets are clear and clean for all persons.

-Impact It is unlikely that the proposal will lead to differential impact for people based on this protected characteristic.
+It is unlikely that the proposal will lead to differential impact for people based on this

+protected characteristic

+1